endail/hx711-pico-c/README.md

 ![resources/hx711_serialout.gif](resources/hx711_serialout.gif)

 The .gif above illustrates the [current example code](main.c) obtaining data from a HX711 operating at 80 samples per second.
-Each line shows the weight calculated from the median of 3 samples.
+Each line shows the current weight calculated from all samples obtained within 250 milliseconds, along with the minimum and maximum weights of the scale since boot.
 I applied pressure to the load cell to show the change in weight.

 You do not need to use or `#include` the scale functionality if you only want to use the HX711 functions.